airidaceae/pretty-in-pink/README.md

 # Pretty in Pink
-This is a pink based theme im working in, its mainly for my own use and storage as things go on but feel free to use it if you want ^-^
+A rose-pine based pink style theme that im working.
+Mainly for my own use and storage as things go on but feel free to use it if you want ^-^